 You’re dozing off while watching Netflix, so you scurry to bed to take advantage of that sleepy feeling.
 Suddenly you find yourself wide awake – your mind swimming with worries and plans.
 You feel so frustrated – you were sleepy just a minute ago!
 If this sounds familiar to you, you may be one of the estimated 30% of the adult population suffering from insomnia.

 The experience of insomnia varies widely but is defined by experts as either difficulty falling or staying asleep, waking up too early, or feeling unrefreshed despite adequate time asleep.

 In an attempt to get better sleep, some turn to desperate measures: cocktails of medications, refusing to share a bed, hypnosis, sleepy time teas, daily naps.
 But these prove ineffective and can even exacerbate the problem.
-So we asked Angela Lachowski, our insomnia therapist and researcher, for a healthy solution so you can get back to enjoying your time between the Sheets.
+So we asked Dr. Angela Lachowski, Ph.D., C. Psych (Supervised Practice), for a healthy solution so you can get back to enjoying your time between the sheets.
 Good news: She can help…

 For those suffering insomnia, there is a rational, biologically-based, evidence-supported technique that works well and works permanently, if people continue to use it: Cognitive Behavioral Therapy for Insomnia, or CBT-I.

 CBT-I uses both behavioral techniques and cognitive strategies for targeting symptoms of insomnia.
 The program usually begins by logging your sleep for two weeks in order to target your specific difficulties.
 A therapist can then help you identify problem behaviors or thoughts and make recommendations about how to modify them.
 Here are some of the main techniques: